justnoxx/perl-daemonizer2/README.md

 *pidfile* - absolute path to pidfile of daemon.
 If it can't be accessed or created D2 will croak in new() call.

 *as_username* - username, behalf of daemonization will started.
 If impossible, D2 will croak in new() call.
+Also supports username:usergroup syntax.

 *as_uid* - see *as_username*, but uses uid as param(0 for root, for example). as\_uid and as\_username can't be present at once.